Charles the Bold: Military

-The last of these ordinances, issued at Thionville, marked the culmination of Charles's martial administration.
-The organisation of a squad was categorised to the merest detail; specific battle marches were created to keep order between the men; a soldier's equipment were explained in detail, and discipline among the ranks was regarded as of the utmost importance.
-Charles forbade individual soldiers to have a camp follower, instead, he permitted each company of 900 to have 30 women in their ranks who would attend to them.
-He set brutal rules against defaulters and deserters.
-In 1476, he appointed Jehan de Dadizele to arrest deserters.
-Those guilty of encouraging soldiers to desert were to be executed and the deserters were to return to the army.
-Charles intended for his soldiers to tutor their compatriots about these new conditions in private settings without a disciplinarian presiding over them.
-Charles's erratic pace in promulgating new, detailed reforms every few years was too much for his captains and men-at-arms to sufficiently implement.
+The last of these ordinances, issued at Thionville, marked the culmination of Charles's military administration.
+It regulated the organisation of squads in detail, prescribed battle marches to maintain order, specified soldiers' equipment, and placed great emphasis on discipline.
+Charles forbade individual soldiers from keeping camp followers, but permitted each company of 900 to have 30 women who would attend to them.
+He imposed harsh rules against defaulters and deserters.
+In 1476, he appointed Jehan de Dadizele to arrest deserters; those who encouraged desertion were to be executed, while deserters themselves were to be returned to the army.
+Charles intended his soldiers to explain the new rules to their comrades in private settings, without a disciplinarian present.
+His erratic pace in issuing detailed reforms every few years made them difficult for captains and men-at-arms to implement.

-Charles's ordinances were mostly inspired by Xenophon's Cyropaedia.
-After observing how Cyrus the Great achieved the willing obedience of his subjects, Charles became obsessed with discipline and order among his men-at-arms.
-He applied Xenophon's comments in the Abbeville ordinance, thus ensuring that through a complex chain of command, his soldiers would both command and obey.
-The influence of Vegetius's De re militari is also quite apparent in Charles's writings.
-Vegetius suggested that soldiers were to be recruited from men offering themselves to a martial life; afterwards, they would swear an oath to stay loyal to the duke.
-Charles adapted both ideas in his 1471 ordinance.
-Charles's 1473 ordinance included exercises from Vegetius to keep soldiers disciplined and prepared.

 The Burgundian standing army struggled with recruitment.
-Although the army had enough men-at-arms, pikemen, and mounted archers, it lacked culverins and foot archers.
-To solve this problem, Charles diversified his army and recruited from other nationalities.
-Italian mercenaries were his favourite and by 1476 filled most of his ranks.
-Despite the constant warning from military authors of the past against the recruitment of mercenaries, contemporary chronicler Jean Molinet praised Charles for his brilliant solution, saying that he was favoured by both heaven and earth and thus above the "commandments of philosophers".
+Although it had enough men-at-arms, pikemen, and mounted archers, it lacked culverins and foot archers.
+To address this, Charles broadened recruitment and drew soldiers from other nationalities.
+Italian mercenaries became especially important and by 1476 formed a large part of his army.
+Although earlier military writers had warned against relying on mercenaries, the contemporary chronicler Jean Molinet praised Charles's policy, saying that he was favoured by both heaven and earth and therefore stood above the "commandments of philosophers".